UPDATE: Proposed Gathering Space

 “If you start looking back on timelines, and it was discussed in this committee meeting, this really needs to be, this project needs to have everything in place to be able to be under construction at the beginning of the 2021 construction season,” said John Zakian, resilience program manager for City of Minot.

-In an unanimous vote, the committee did recommend that the council move forward with a different location for the gathering space.
+In a unanimous vote, the committee did recommend that the council move forward with a different location for the gathering space.
 Council members will discuss the matter at the Oct.
 7 meeting.